michael-ezeanioma/Python-MongoDB-Food-Analysis/README.md

 1. Clone this repository to your local environment

 2. Install required dependencies

- 3 .Import the dataset into MongoDB
+3. Import the dataset into MongoDB

 4. Open and run NoSQL_setup_starter.ipynb for database setup and updates